crypblizz8/web9_dev/README.md

 Vibe coding and AI Assitant tools are amazing...
 BUT... there is a limitation due to pretraining from LLM models.

-The latest documentaiton and best practices are not accessible to the LLM, even if we add @Docs to them via IDEs like Cursor
+The latest documentation and best practices are not accessible to the LLM, even if we add @Docs to them via IDEs like Cursor

 ## Solution